-The Samuel & Ronnie Heyman Center on Corporate Governance is the focal point at the Benjamin N. Cardozo School of Law for the study of corporate and securities law.
+The Samuel & Ronnie Heyman Center on Corporate Governance provides a wide range of expertise and rigorous faculty scholarship on the study of corporate and securities law.

 Cardozo is the ideal place to study corporate, securities, and commercial law, offering a comprehensive curriculum taught by professors who are recognized experts in their fields.
 Core courses familiarize students with the fundamental concepts and theories of corporate law, and upper-level courses focus on advanced topics and specific practice areas.
 In addition, special courses equip students with the skills and tools they will need in corporate practice, whether as transactional lawyers or litigators.